 Delivering content to younger audiences online

 The fundamental IOC broadcast policy as described in the Olympic Charter is to ensure “maximum presentation of the Olympic Games to the world”.
 Industry reports that have looked into media consumption habits in recent years, including those conducted by Imagen, have highlighted how audiences (particularly younger generations) have started to turn away from traditional, linear TV broadcasting.
 Instead, audiences increasingly prefer to ‘snack’ on short pieces of the latest content across online channels.

 Increased online consumption of media was certainly seen in the UK with the Pyeongchang 2018 Winter Olympic Games streamed 22.2 million times across BBC Sport and BBC iPlayer, smashing the previous record of 6.2 million streams for the Sochi 2014 Games.
-In total 17.7 million unique browsers followed the BBC’s digital coverage across desktop (30%), tablet (18%), mobile (47%) and connected TV (5%) in the UK alone – with an average 2.9 million unique browsers watching every day.
+In total 17.7 million unique browsers followed the BBC’s digital coverage across desktop (30%), tablet (18%), mobile (47%) and connected TV (5%) in the UK alone - with an average of 2.9 million unique browsers watching every day.

 The IOC stats tell their own tale of this digital rise.
 While Vancouver 2010 saw a broadcast TV audience of 1.8 billion take in the spectacle and a mere 0.3 billion online video views, the Pyeongchang 2018 Winter Olympic Games saw a small increase in global broadcast audience (up to 1.92 billion), but online video views rocketed to 3.2 billion.
 Fast forward to 2021, and the IOC believes that the broadcast footprint at the Tokyo 2020 Olympic Games will be 30 per cent smaller than it was at Rio 2016, while content production will increase significantly by about 30%.